ft-interactive/g-xaxisdate/README.md

 ### Long ticks (used on Priestly timelines and circle timelines)

 From Jun 1 1730 to Jun 1 2017 with a minor axos.
-In this case the <b>.offset()</b> is set to zero so that the axis is placed at the top of the frame.
-The <b>.tickSize()</b> is set to the frame height which is what pushes the labels into the correct position at the bottom of the frame. <b>Note</b> When <b>.offset()</b> is set to zero the minor axis changes their style to the default axis style of a dotted line and not the solid 'baseline' style.
+In this case the <b>.offset()</b> is set to zero.
+The <b>.tickSize()</b> is set to the frame height which is what pushes the labels into the correct position at the bottom of the frame. <b>Note</b> when <b>.offset()</b> is set to zero the minor axis change their style to the default axis style of a dotted line and not the solid 'baseline' style.
 The 'baseline' style remains on the major ticks.

 ```